viveksaini2612/DevOps-task-4/README.md

-# DevOps-task-4
-DevOps Task 4
-Create A dynamic Jenkins cluster and perform task-3 using the dynamic Jenkins cluster.
+Create A dynamic Jenkins cluster and perform using the dynamic Jenkins cluster.
 Steps to proceed as:

 1. Create a container image that has Linux and other basic configuration required to run Slave for Jenkins. ( example here we require kubectl to be configured )